Procedure Guide ·Neuter ·2026

 Complications Are Covered

-If complications arise during or after neutering — infection, excessive bleeding, anesthesia reaction — your accident/illness policy covers treatment.
-While rare with neutering, emergency vet care for surgical complications can cost $500-$1,500+.
+Complications like infection, bleeding, or anesthesia reaction are covered by accident/illness policies.
+While rare, emergency vet care for surgical complications can cost $500-$1,500+.

 🇺🇸 US Pet Insurance Guide